 Depending on the specific needs and the scale of the project, you may decide that more hands are needed onboard and as a result employ the services of one or more IT experts to accomplish a given goal.
 This process usually falls within one of the available models:

 - Staff leasing.
 Also called body leasing or staff augmentation.
 Means to hire a single or multiple unconnected IT professionals for a team for a limited time, usually when a gap is found in the in-house team (e.g. a missing skillset/toolset) and it’s necessary to fill it in order to complete the project.

 - Team extension.
 In this variant a team of specialists is hired, often through the help of an extension service provider (like a software house, e.g. Inwedo), with specific skills required for a particular project and a proven track record of a previous shared experience.
-This team works alongside the company’s internal IT team and the outsourcing partner entity helps with managing the outsourced professionals.
+This extended team works alongside the company’s internal IT team and the outsourcing partner entity helps with managing the outsourced professionals.

 - Using a dedicated team.
 The third option is to use an outsourcing vendor to employ the services of a full team that will work independently from the in-house team, usually at their own premises, and take full ownership of a project (or its specific aspect).
 Dedicated teams are highly-qualified and self-managed entities and often include a wide range of specialists, ranging from developers or QA engineers to business analysts, project managers, designers, and more.
 In this model, the vendor becomes a trusted partner of the company rather than just a temporary service provider; in some cases a dedicated team may replace an internal IT team entirely.